Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 * Instruction box — This tells the user how to play the game and helps them to understand the idea behind the project.
 * Game Level Option — This allows the player to choose the difficulty level of the game.
 * Timer — This allows the user to practice getting faster at the game and to see their own progress.
-* Restart button — This allows the user to start the game again quickly.
+* Home button — This allows the user to go back to the landing page of the project.
 * Pictures on Cards — This helps the memory of the user to remember the words they have learnt for a long term recall of the words.

 Here are a few photos of the pop up modal boxes built into the game.